 Enjoy your last day in Crested Butte by going cross-country skiing.
 Crested Butte Nordic Center, located on Second Street, just off of Elk Avenue, maintains 55 kilometers (34 miles) of immaculately groomed trails around the Town of Crested Butte.
 One of the most beautiful cross-country trails in Crested Butte winds along Slate River and provides access to Magic Meadows hut, which can be rented out for lunch and dinner.
 You’ll enjoy getting exercise and fresh Rocky Mountain air while you take in the sounds of the nearby river and spectacular Elk Mountain views.
 You can also organize a snowshoe excursion out of the Crested Butte Nordic Center.

-If experiencing Crested Butte for the first time is something you’d like to make happen this winter, enter to win our Crested Butte ski trip giveaway.
-If you don’t want to leave it to chance start planning your Crested Butte ski vacation now!
-Anthony, or any of our other Mountain Travel Experts, can help you customize and book your flights, rental cars, lodging and more on your Crested Butte ski vacation.
-Call or click to chat with one of them now!
-You can also customize and book your vacation using our online booking services.
+If you don’t want to leave it to chance, start planning your Crested Butte ski vacation now!
+Anthony, or any of our other Mountain Travel Experts, can help you customize and book your flights, rental cars, lodging, and more on your Crested Butte ski vacation.
+Get your free quote today!